 9. Peanut Butter Mousse Graveyard Cups

 Okay maybe I’m just biased toward Milano cookies, but who isn’t, really?
-These layered peanut butter mousse graveyard cups are drop-dead delicious!
+These layered peanut butter mousse graveyard cups are drop-dead delicious.
 (Yes, yes, let the puns continue!)
-A great way to make your Halloween more creepy and unique.
-While the glass cups look nice, it is just as easy to use clear plastic disposable cups – especially when half of your guests are kids with little hands.
+It’s a great way to make your Halloween more creepy and unique.
+While the glass cups look nice, it is just as easy to use clear plastic disposable cups — especially when half of your guests are kids with little hands.

 10. Boo Bark

 Now this one surprised me as I had previously only ever made tree bark for Christmas.
 But this Halloween take on delicious boo bark is fantastic.
 The best part?
 You can essentially customize your boo bark to fit the preferences of your guests.
 If you’re like me and have some friends with specific dietary restrictions, you can add or leave out the candy that isn’t wanted.

 Alright everyone, loosen your belts a notch.
 This is a brownie-cookie combo that is sinfully yummy.
 Turn brownies into a fun and kid-pleasing Halloween treat by using chocolate peppermint patties to decorate them as vampires for an added fright factor.
 These easy minty fudge vampire brownies are sure to please the kids and adults alike.

 Of course, a list of Halloween party food ideas needs to include some creepy crawlies.
 These Jell-O worms are amazingly disgusting.
 They are a great way to make your Halloween more spooky and unique.
 By using bendy straws, you are even able to give the worms a certain amount of reality — you know, just in case a bowl of worms was still too appealing for you.